jakolehm/kontena-neo4j-workshop/README.md

 ## Prerequisities

-- a laptop with Ruby (2.0 or higher) and Vagrant (1.6 or higher) installed
+- a laptop with following software installed:
+  - Ruby (2.0 or higher)
+  - Vagrant (1.6 or higher)
+  - VirtualBox (4.0 or higher)
 - twitter account

 ## Setup Kontena Environment